Ucas Adjustment explained

 - Chat through your options with a careers adviser or teacher on hand at results day.

-- Go and visit the universities you’re interested in – lots have open days for the weekend right after results day.
+- Go and visit the universities you’re interested in if possible, or look for virtual open days if not.
 Be sure to ask lots of questions about the course too - it might vary from that at your original choice uni.

 - Ask the universities about logistics – what are your accommodation options?
 How do you sort out your student finance?